CampusAI/CampusAI.github.io/_lectures/ml/generative_models/generative_models.md

 {% include figure.html url="/_lectures/ml/generative_models/ar_ann.png" description="Figure 2: Growing ANN modelling of the conditional distributions.
 (Image from KTH DD2412 course" zoom="1.0"%}

 **NB**: _The order in which you traverse the data matters!
+While temporal and sequential data have natural orders, 2D data doesn't.
 A solution is to train an ensemble with different orders (ENADE) and average its predictions._

 Instead of having a static model for each input, we can use a **RNN** and encode the seen "context" information as hidden inputs.
 They work for sequences of arbitrary lengths and we can tune their modeling capacity.
 The only downsides are that they are slow to train (sequential) and might present vanishing/exploding gradient problems.

 [PixelRNN](https://arxiv.org/abs/1601.06759) applies this idea to images.
 They present some tricks like multi-scale context to achieve better results than just traversing the pixels row-wise.
 It consists of first traversing sub-scaled versions of the image to finally fit the model on the whole image.
+If interested, check out our [LMConv post](/papers/LMConv).
 Some other interesting papers about this topic: [PixelCNN](https://arxiv.org/abs/1606.05328) [WaveNet](https://deepmind.com/blog/article/wavenet-generative-model-raw-audio)

 Overall AR provide: